Lullabot/drainpipe/README.md

 ```

 The build process for the functional tests will use `task build:ci:functional`,
-falling back to `task build` if this doesn't exist.
-The static tests should not
+falling back to `task build:dev`, and then `task build`.
+The static tests
-require a build step.
+should not require a build step.

 These workflow flies will continue to be managed by Drainpipe and cannot be
 overridden.
 If you wish to do so then it's recommended you maintain your own